Warren Weinstein: Life

 Three guards and his driver were being held.

 On November 1, 2011, arrests were made in the case.

 On December 1, 2011, al-Qaeda leader Ayman al-Zawahiri claimed to be holding him.

 In January 2012, he was reported held in North Waziristan, by Lashkar-e-Jhangvi.

 In May 2012, al-Qaeda released a proof-of-life video of Weinstein.
 Two more followed that September, and a fourth was released in December 2013.

 Death

-On January 15, 2015, Weinstein was killed in one of a series of unmanned aircraft strikes in Waziristan, Pakistan, along with an Italian hostage, Giovanni Lo Porto, and American al Qaeda operatives Ahmed Farouq and Adam Gadahn, the White House announced on April 23, 2015.
-The White House claimed it was unaware that any of the victims were present at the sites targeted.
+On January 15, 2015, Weinstein was accidentally killed in one of a series of unmanned aircraft strikes in Waziristan, Pakistan, along with an Italian hostage, Giovanni Lo Porto, and American al Qaeda leaders Ahmed Farouq and Adam Gadahn, the White House announced on April 23, 2015.
+The White House said it was unaware that any of the victims were present at the sites targeted.
 They were killed by a "signature strike", one that is launched based on behavioural evidence around a site suggesting a high-value target is inside, without knowing who is actually inside.